4nkitd/gemini-cli/Readme.md

 # Gema CLI

-Gema CLI is an AI assistant for your terminal that can run commands based on your queries.
-It leverages the power of AI to understand your requests and suggest appropriate commands to execute.
+Gema CLI is an AI assistant for your terminal that leverages Gemini AI to help with text refinement, command suggestions, and Git commit messages.
+It's designed to make your terminal experience more productive through AI-powered assistance.

 ## DEMO